pants007/vid3d/README.md

 into a single left-right stereoscopic 3d image.

 # Usage
-Simply put any videos you wish to convert into the `input` folder, wait for the program to finish, and check the `output` folder for the converted videos.
+Simply put any videos you wish to convert into the `input` folder, then run `./vid3d.sh` or `python3 vid3d.py`, and check the `output` folder for the converted videos after the program has finished.

 # Dependencies